-The new ASC 842 and IFRS 16 lease accounting standards are one of the biggest changes in regulation in more than 40 years, and compliance requires significant time and resources.
+The ASC 842 lease accounting standard is one of the biggest changes in regulation in more than 40 years, and compliance requires significant time and resources.
 The risk of non-compliance is significant, as it will result in the restatement of financials, which is not only a costly event, but opens the door to other negative consequences and further scrutiny through the audit process.

 Costs associated with restatement of financials

 It’s expensive to restate financials.
 Significant expenses include the costs associated with:

 - Filing the necessary forms (including but not limited to SEC forms 8K and 10Q)

 - Attorneys to identify and address potential legal issues